 Abusers often use financial resources as a method of control, including limiting access to money, prohibiting employment, destroying credit, and other tactics.
 Our program helps survivors of domestic violence gain critical financial knowledge, skills, and resources.

-Children who witness domestic violence act similarly to children who have been physically abused, exhibiting symptoms such as depression, anger, low self esteem, confusion, withdrawal from personal contact with others, and guilt and shame.
-Our services provide a variety of therapeutic, social, and educational activities to address their specific needs, including reading groups and tutoring sessions, as well as visits to libraries, museums, parks, and community events.
+Our children's and youth services provide a variety of therapeutic, social, and educational activities to address their specific needs, including reading groups and tutoring sessions, as well as visits to libraries, museums, parks, and community events.
 Proven to be an effective method healing, visual and creative arts opportunities are designed to encourage self-expression through music, art, creative writing, and performance projects.

 YWCA of San Diego County does not discriminate on the basis of race, color, religious creed, sex (including pregnancy, childbirth, or related medical condition), national origin, ancestry, age, physical disability, mental disability, medical condition, HIV/AIDS status, family care status, veteran status, marital status, sexual orientation, gender identity, or any other basis protected by state or federal laws.
 When necessary, YWCA also makes reasonable accommodations for clients with disabilities.